 Since its earliest days, Gothic fiction has impressed on its audience how pleasant it is to know what to fear.
 Its recognizable characteristics have sustained the genre for more than two centuries.
 Whatever form Gothic is in (prose, poetry or movie); it deeply appeals to its audience.

 Let me also tell you that though Gothic fiction instantly conjures up ghosts, monsters and gloomy castles, the genre isn’t all about terror.
 There is much more to explore behind the horrific Gothic tales.
-Let’s look at what makes Gothic literature so compelling by looking at twelve of the most haunting and heart-wrenching Gothic horror novels that shaped the genre.
+Let’s see what makes Gothic literature so compelling by looking at 20 of the most haunting and iconic Gothic novels that shaped the genre.

 The Castle of Otranto, subtitled ‘A Gothic Story’, by Horace Walpole is a classic Gothic novel published in 1764.
 It is the very first Gothic novel that actually initiated the ‘Gothic horror’ genre.
 This book triggered the huge burst of interest in medievalism and ‘terror’ fiction that still endures to this day.